LIVE

 Here’s a quick recommendation by collection size:

 1 to 5 guns: A 14 to 18 gun safe gives you room to grow.
-Affordable options exist in the under $500 range.
+The Winchester Bandit and Liberty Centurion are solid picks in the under $500 range.

 6 to 12 guns: A 24 to 30 gun safe is the sweet spot.
 Plenty of room for scoped rifles and accessories.
 Great options available under $1,000.

 13 to 25 guns: A 36 to 48 gun safe.
 You’re a serious collector now.
+Fort Knox and Liberty’s higher-end lines dominate this range.
 Look at our best gun safes list for top recommendations in this range.

 25+ guns: A 48 to 72 gun safe or multiple safes.
 At this level, invest in a quality brand.
 Our best gun safe brands guide covers manufacturers who deliver at this tier.